 Where can I find additional information about tinnitus?

-The NIDCD maintains a directory of organizations that provide information on the normal and disordered processes of hearing, balance, taste, smell, voice, speech, and language.
+NIDCD maintains a directory of organizations providing information on the normal and disordered processes of hearing, balance, taste, smell, voice, speech, and language.

-For more information, additional addresses and phone numbers, or a printed list of organizations, contact us at:
+For more information, contact us at:

 NIDCD Information Clearinghouse